EARN YOUR EARLY CHILDHOOD EDUCATION DEGREE AT SC!

 EDUC280: The Other Literacies

 Students will familiarize themselves with the literacy components of writing, speaking, and listening.
 Students will refine their own writing skills, explore the writing process, understand the role of grammar in writing, and identify strategies to helppre‐K through 12th grade learners develop their own skills.
 The skills needed to view and comprehend material, arrange it, and aid pre‐K through 12th grade learners in the various ways information can be processed will also be addressed.
 Additionally, students will examine the benefits of cooperative learning in enhancing the speaking and listening skills of pre‐K through 12th grade learners, as well as the characteristics of exemplary speakers and listeners in the classroom.

-EDUC311: Introduction to Early Childhood Education
+EDUC312: Introduction to Inclusive Early Childhood Education

 EDUC325: Motor Development, Expressive Arts, Social Studies

 This course will examine the curricula, instructional strategies, and classroom organization for motor development, expressive arts, and social studies relevant to children ages birth through 8.
 Emphasis will be placed on the uniqueness as well as interrelatedness of the content areas, teaching methodology, and their successful implementation in the classroom environment.
 The course is designed as lecture with a co‐requisite 45 hours lab practice with children in an early childhood setting.

 EDUC329: Children’s and Adolescent’s Literature

 This is a survey of literature K-12.
 It explores literature and relevant contemporary issues regarding literary works and pedagogy pre-K through 12th grade.
 Students will also become familiar with text complexity and its use in helping readers progress into more challenging levels of literature.